-- Verbal Warning/Conference: one-on-one conference with student; directive may be given in writing. - Mediation: A conference between students who are experiencing conflict; a mediation form is used to document agreements between the students. - Administrative Directive: written directive signed by the assistant principal and student. - Restorative Circles: a part of Restorative Practices, where students resolve conflict so that all parties feel that the outcome is just and fair and allows for maintaining a positive and healthy school culture. - Clean Team: check in with assistant principal on duty; clean a specified area for a specific amount of time. - Detention: Thirty-minute time during lunch or after school; study materials are required; sustained silence.
-Failure to attend detention will result in ISS. - Community Service: two-hour Saturday detention requires students to clean up and beautify the campus.
-Failure to attend community service will result in ISS. - Education First Program: used for first-time drug/alcohol offenses.
+- Verbal Warning/Conference: One-on-one conference with student; directive may be given in writing. - Mediation: A conference between students who are experiencing conflict; a mediation form is used to document agreements between the students. - Administrative Directive: Written directive signed by the assistant principal and student.

+- Restorative Circles: A part of Restorative Practices, where students resolve conflict so that all parties feel that the outcome is just and fair and allows for maintaining a positive and healthy school culture. - Detention: Thirty-minute time during lunch or one hour after school; study materials are required; sustained silence.
+Failure to attend detention will result in ISS. - Community Service: Two-hour Saturday detention requires students to clean up and beautify the campus.
+Failure to attend community service will result in ISS. - Education First Program: Used for first-time drug/alcohol offenses.
 Students participate in an online drug/alcohol program and meet with a drug/alcohol counselor.
 Students are required to complete the Education First online program during a mandatory Saturday session.
-Failure to complete program can result in a DAEP placement. - Per House Bill 114, possession, use, distribution, etc. of a vape on district property or at a district event, by law, requires placement in a disciplinary alternative education program. - In-School Suspension (ISS): student attends school in one classroom for all periods; scheduled breaks; heightened structure; coursework provided by regular teacher; sustained silence;

-extracurricular participation is suspended for the duration of the assignment.
-Placement can be from 1 to 5 days.

-- Loss of Privileges: student may be banned and/or removed from a Pershing sport, club, event, etc. - Out of School Suspension (OSS): student is prohibited from being on the Pershing campus and is prohibited from attending any HISD school related activity/event.
-Placement can be from 1 to 3 days. - Disciplinary Alternative Educational Placement (DAEP): Level III/IV offenses ranging from 30-180-day placement.
+Failure to complete program can result in a DAEP placement. - In-School Suspension (ISS): Student attends school in one classroom for all periods; scheduled breaks; heightened structure; coursework provided by regular teacher; sustained silence; extracurricular participation is suspended for the duration of the assignment.
+Placement can be from 1 to 5 days. - Loss of Privileges: Student may be banned and/or removed from a Pershing sport, club, event, etc. - Out of School Suspension (OSS): Student is prohibited from being on the Pershing campus and is prohibited from attending any HISD school related activity/event.
+Placement can be from 1 to 3 days. - Disciplinary Alternative Educational Placement (DAEP): Level III/IV offenses ranging from 30-180day placement.
 Student is required to withdraw from Pershing to attend DAEP.